abhyasgiri/README/README.md

 - Use Nexus as the artefact repository instead of Dockerhub.
 A Nexus repository manager is easy to install, manage, and integrate with your deployment pipeline.
 Dockerhub does the job, but it does not meet requirements for proprietary image distribution and storage, trust and provenance, or scalability - some potential future issues.
 - Add update and delete functionalities into the application and relate it to each service to provide the user a complete user experience.
 - Add player images and stats to keep the user intrigued.
+- Increase the line coverage for unit tests by covering the player_pack and player_name lines within all if statements or by shortening the lines of code in service 4.

 ## Authors